Huddly/sdk/README.md

 ## FAQ
 ### My detections are not matching what I see in the stream:
-  Internally the camera always sees full field of view, the coordinates are relative to full field of view by deafault.
+  Internally the camera always sees full field of view, the coordinates are relative to full field of view by default.
 If you want the coordinates to be be absolute to the current framing, you can specify this when you get the detector.
   ```
     cameraManager.getDetector({ convertDetections: 'FRAMING' });
   ```